datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 to the changes in the staging area, you can use `git diff -r HEAD filename`.
 (Remember, `HEAD` is a shortcut meaning "the most recent commit".)

-*** =instructions

-You are in the `dental` repository.
-Use one Git command to see which files have staged and unstaged changes, a second to view the changes in the file that has been staged (and *only* that file), and a third to add the other file to the staging area.

-*** =hint

 *** =pre_exercise_code
 ```{python}